Learn of Christ

 Acts 2:22-24, 33, 36

 Peter begins with what they cannot deny: they saw the miracles.
 They saw Jesus of Nazareth doing deeds that only God could do.
-This is not a claim about resurrection they cannot verify.
 This is a claim about what happened before their eyes.
 But then he pivots.
 They approved Him with their own eyes - and then they crucified Him.
 The same people.
 The same nation.
 The contradiction is wrenching.

 But God raised Him.
 The pains of death could not hold Him.
 This is the crux of Peter's sermon.
-Death, which seemed to be the end, was not the end.
-God's power broke through.
+God's power broke through what seemed like a final ending.
 The stone was rolled away.
 The grave could not contain Him.
 If there is any power greater than death, Jesus rose from it.
 And if Jesus rose from it, He is the Lord.

 Exalted to the right hand of God.
 This is the Ascension spoken in one phrase.
-Jesus is not merely alive; He is at the right hand of God - the place of power and authority.
+Jesus is alive and seated at the right hand of God - the place of power and authority.
 And from that position, He has poured out the Spirit you are witnessing.
-The disciples are not performing these wonders.
-The risen Christ is performing them through His followers.
+The risen Christ is performing these wonders through His followers.
 He is still present.
 Still acting.
 Still ruling.

 Christ Connection - Lord and Messiah

 The disciples did not hide the crucifixion.
 Peter threw it in their face - whom ye have crucified.
-Yet he did not throw it as a weapon of guilt, but as the hinge upon which salvation turns.
+He threw it as the hinge upon which salvation turns.
 Your sin is real.
 Your nation rejected Him.
 And God raised Him up.
 That same power that raises the dead can raise you.

 Acts 2:37-39Cut to the Heart